EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 ## Fetching Data

-Sentinel-1 SAR imagery is accessed directly from Google Earth Engine — no downloading required.
+Sentinel-1 SAR imagery is accessed directly from Google Earth Engine, no downloading required.
 Two images are fetched: one before the flood and one after.

 ```python
 def get_sentinel1_image(start_date, end_date, region):